 This recipe does take a little bit of forethought, but I promise you, it is totally worth it.

 There is something about creating this recipe from scratch – from mixing and kneading, to soaking it in the mixture of eggs that were collected from our chickens and milk that we got from our local dairy, to frying it in raw butter – that makes it extra special.

-You get to have a part of every step of the process, which is truly a lost art in our society today.
+You get to have a part in every step of the process, which is truly a lost art in our society today.

 - If you are wanting to make this completely from scratch, bread and all, you will want to make sure you plan ahead.
 Know that you will need to feed your starter a few hours before starting the bread, and then allow it to ferment for 8-12 hours and up to 24 hours.

 - I like to fry my French toast in butter, but coconut oil would also work.

-- Start your frying pan on medium-high heat to create a good sear, then, after you flip it, turn the heat down to more medium-low.
+- Start your frying pan on medium-high heat to create a good sear, then, after you flip it, turn the heat down to medium-low.
 This helps get a crust while also cooking it totally through.

 - Use thick slices of bread, so it can really absorb the egg mixture.